 To perform the comparison between the anticipated COSINUS data and the unfolded DAMA/LIBRA modulation data, we make use of the notion that the modulation amplitude cannot exceed the total DM event rate \cite{Kahlhoefer:2018knc}.
-Therefore the unfolded rate, which was obtained from the modulation amplitude histogram, represents a lower limit for the DM event rate that could explain the DAMA/LIBRA annual modulation signal.
-For now we assume that COSINUS operates at zero background level and observes no events in the region of interest, resulting in upper limit for the event rate in the region of interest, using Poisson statistics e.g. for a $2\sigma$-limit,
+Therefore, the unfolded rate, which was obtained from the modulation amplitude histogram, represents a lower limit on the DM event rate that could explain the DAMA/LIBRA annual modulation signal.
+For now, we assume that COSINUS operates at zero background level and observes no events in the region of interest, resulting in upper limit on the event rate in the region of interest, using Poisson statistics e.g. for a one-sided $2\sigma$-limit,

 where $\epsilon_{\rm COSINUS}$ is the detection efficiency of the COSINUS experiment (assumed to be constant over the region of interest) and $\mathcal{E}$ is the exposure.
 We use the estimate $\epsilon_{\rm COSINUS}=0.38$ for sodium recoils and $\epsilon_{\rm COSINUS}=0.76$ for iodine recoils, where the difference is due to event selection below the median light yield of the sodium recoil band.
 The base acceptance of the detector is assumed as 76\%.
-For further details see \cite{NATURE}.
+For further details see \cite{Angloher:2025shf}.

-From the unfolded histogram we combine the bins above the assumed COSINUS detection threshold that show evidence for nonzero event rate, combining the errors in quadrature.
-If the resulting $n\sigma$ lower limit on the event rate is larger than the COSINUS $n\sigma$ upper limit $R_{\rm bound}$, we conclude that the DM explanation for the DAMA/LIBRA annual modulation signal is excluded at $n\sigma$ confidence.
-We repeat this analysis for varying values of the COSINUS detection threshold, and for varying choices for the number of true energy bins $N_{\rm bin}$ in the unfolding algorithm.
-For each selection of parameters we find the required exposure for COSINUS by requiring that $R_{\rm bound}$ equals the lower limit of the unfolded event rate.
+From the unfolded histogram we combine the bins above the assumed COSINUS detection threshold that indicate a non-zero event rate, combining the errors in quadrature.
+If the resulting $n\sigma$ lower limit on the event rate is larger than the COSINUS $n\sigma$ upper limit $R_{\rm bound}$, we conclude that the DM explanation for the DAMA/LIBRA annual modulation signal is excluded at the $n\sigma$ confidence level.
+We repeat this analysis for varying values of the COSINUS detection threshold, and for varying choices for the number of nuclear recoil energy bins $N_{\rm bin}$ in the unfolding algorithm.
+For each selection of parameters, we determine the required COSINUS exposure by equating $R_{\rm bound}$ to the lower limit of the unfolded event rate.
 The results are shown in table \ref{tab:exposure}.

-We observe that the results are rather stable under variation of the $N_{\rm bin}$ parameter.
-The required exposure grows slowly as a function of the detection energy threshold, as expected.
-We will use the coarser binning, with $N_{\rm bin} = 3 $ or $N_{\rm bin} = 5$ hereafter, unless otherwise specified.